vsrinivas/fuchsia/docs/targets/khadas-vim.md

 ## Flashing Zircon

-First enter fastboot mode by resetting the board with the back button depressed.
+First enter fastboot mode by resetting the board with SW3 depressed.
+If you want to flash zedboot instead of zircon, please add '-m' on the command line.
 Then:

 ### VIM

 ```
-scripts/flash-vim
+scripts/flash-vim [-m]
 ```

 ### VIM2

 ```
-scripts/flash-vim2
+scripts/flash-vim2 [-m]
 ```